 Frederick is for Foodies

-Top Chef runner-up Bryan Voltaggio put Frederick on the map for fine food when he opened VOLT in 2008.
-Today, VOLT is among many must-see restaurants nestled in charming downtown Frederick.
+Top Chef runner-up Bryan Voltaggio put Frederick on the map for fine food.
+Today, his restaurant, Thacher & Rye, is among many must-see restaurants nestled in charming downtown Frederick.
 Great food pairs well with locally made craft beverages, and Frederick has a lot to offer in that department.
 With Flying Dog as its cornerstone, the craft beer scene is bustling in Frederick, earning the town a spot on “” list.
 And when the weekend of great food and beer comes to an end, head into work at one of Frederick’s growing biohealth businesses, or commute into Baltimore or D.C., since both markets are accessible from Frederick.

 Live in Mountain Maryland